 3.7 VGA Display

 VGA Display (Block 6) takes input data from Block 5 or Block 3 to be displayed at the LCD monitor.
 This VGA controller is configured into a size of 640x480 pixels at an output speed of 25MHz.
 The VGA requires the configuration of its Horizontal and Vertical Blank signals namely H_Sync and V_Sync.
 When H_Sync is larger than the pixel parameter of 96 and V_Sync is larger than 2 this would indicate a valid image.
-If the Horizontal Counter and Vertical Counter is within the range of 640 as shown in Figure 3.30 this will output the RGB image.
+If the Horizontal Counter (H_Cont) and Vertical Counter (V_Count) is within the range of 640 as shown in Figure 3.30 this will output the RGB image.